-In general, we use your personal information to comply with the law, carry out our obligations to you and to ensure you are and remain a suitable tenant able to fulfil your obligations to us.
+In general, we use your personal information to comply with the law and carry out our obligations as you letting agent.

 When you take on our letting services, we will collect, store, and use the following categories of personal information about you:

 - Contact telephone numbers.

 - Full details of any investment properties upon which you have sought some form of advice from Beresfords

 - Bank details for payment of rent and related expenses

 - Details surrounding your identity and place of residence to fulfil our Anti Money Laundering obligations.